Staff and Board

 Halle Butvin (Chair) is director of special projects at the Smithsonian Center for Folklife and Cultural Heritage.
 She leads the Center’s cultural sustainability work around the world, designing collaborative projects to support communities in their efforts to safeguard their heritage, promote cultural expression, and elevate cultural practices to improve local economies.
 An experienced trainer, for more than 15 years Halle has designed and led creative industries projects, including festival-making, artisan craft development, enterprise development, and organizational development for non-profits in Europe, East Africa, and several countries across Asia.

-Local Learning Board meeting in Portland, OR during the AFS conference.
+Local Learning Board meeting in Portland, OR during the AFS conference, November 2023.

 Flávia Bastos, Ph.D. is a Distinct Research Professor in the Arts and Humanities at the University of Cincinnati where she also serves as Associate Dean in the Graduate School.
 She is a native Brazilian and her scholarship honors educator Paulo Freire.
 She received her Ph.D. in Curriculum and Instruction with an emphasis in Art Education from Indiana University.